 The Monticello church of Christ

-You know we're all nomads, you and I, (Hebrews 11:13) and something I'd just observed had me pondering where every believer's Grand Adventure ultimately lands.
-This train of thought had originated from a stop on the way to Monticello to explore Blue Spring in Madison, Florida.
+As we neared Monticello, Florida, I had heaven on the brain, and the reality that we're all nomads, you and I, (Hebrews 11:13) on a journey “home” to where our eternal souls will continue to live forever.
+Something I'd just observed had me pondering where every believer's Grand Adventure ultimately lands.
+This train of thought had originated from a stop on the way to Monticello, Florida to explore Blue Spring in Madison, Florida.

 As we hiked around the lake, I kept thinking to myself that the pristine hues of the clean water I was seeing seemed to me to be perhaps the closest thing I would ever see, on this side of eternity, to the "a river of the water of life, clear as crystal, coming from the throne of God and of the Lamb"(Revelation 22:1).

-“For I decided to know nothing among you except Jesus Christ and him crucified.
+“For I decided to know nothing among you except Jesus Christ and him crucified.”
 1 Corinthians 2:2

 Paul was grateful for his brethren in Corinth, but he was worried about them.. they had divided into factions, each group following its favorite teacher of the gospel (1 Corinthians 1:10-13).
 This kind of sectarianism was very common in cities like Corinth, of course, where the public forum was filled with philosophers, orators, and teachers - each wooing followers by showing himself to be more on the intellectual cutting edge than the others.